This journal is a member of the Committee on Publication Ethics (COPE).

 Please supply any personal acknowledgements separately to the main text to facilitate anonymous peer review.

 Netherlands Quarterly of Human Rights and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
-It is also the author’s responsibility to ensure that ideas and sources are cited appropriately and accurately.
-Articles selected for the second stage of peer review will be electronically checked for plagiarism.
-The Urkund system will be utilised, but articles will not be added to Urkund’s database.
+Submitted articles may be checked with duplication-checking software.
 Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 3.1.2 Prior publication